Tatama tapaculo: Distribution and habitat

 The Tatama tapaculo is found primarily on the west side of the West Andes of Colombia, though it "spills over" to the east side of some ridges.
-It inhabits dense undergrowth in primary cloud forest but apparently shuns secondary forest.
-On the west side it is found from about 1300 to 1750 m elevation but on the east side can be found as high as 2200 m.
+It inhabits dense undergrowth in primary cloud forest but shuns secondary forest.
+On the west side, it is found from about 1300 to 1750 m elevation, but on the east side it can be found as high as 2200 m.

 Behavior

 Feeding

 Stiles et al (2017) provide the only information.
-The Tatama tapaculo forages for arthropods in leaf litter while walking and hopping on the ground and also flutters up to a half meter above the ground to pick prey from foliage.
+The Tatama tapaculo forages for arthropods in leaf litter while walking and hopping on the ground, and also flutters up to a half meter above the ground to pick prey from foliage.

 Breeding

 Both the holotype and paratype of the Tatama tapaculo had enlarged gonads, which Stiles et al (2017) suggest means that the species breeds in the northern summer, when rainfall is at its lowest.